ibm-cloud-docs/vpc/api-change-log.md

 # Change log
 {: #api-change-log}

 Read this change log to learn about updates and improvements to the {{site.data.keyword.vpc_full}} (VPC) [API](https://{DomainName}/apidocs/vpc).
-The change log lists changes ordered by the date they were released.
+The change log lists changes that are ordered by the date they were released.
 Changes to existing API versions are designed to be compatible with existing client applications.
 {:shortdesc}

 By design, new features with backward-incompatible changes apply only to version dates on and after the feature's release.
 Changes that apply to older versions of the API are designed to maintain compatibility with existing applications and code.
 If backward-incompatible changes require non-trivial client code changes to use an API version, the API change log might provide links to instructions, tips, or best practices for updating client code.
 See also [API application migration considerations](/docs/vpc?topic=vpc-api-integration-migration).
 {:note}

 Some changes, such as new response properties or new optional request parameters, are considered compatible with an earlier version.
 Others, such as new required request parameters, are not considered compatible with an earlier version.
 To avoid any disruption from changes to the API, use the following best practices when you call the API:

 * Catch and log any `4xx` or `5xx` HTTP status code, along with the included `trace` property
 * Follow HTTP redirect rules for any `3xx` HTTP status code